norjenweb/norgaard.cloud/content/pages/_index.md

 ---
-title: Pages
+title: About
-linkTitle: Pages
+linkTitle: About
 menu: main
 weight: -200
-slug: pages
+slug: pages/About
 ---